IBM/spring-boot-continuous-delivery/Readme.md

 bx plugin list # To verifiy the plugin has been installed bx cs init # Initialize the container service plugin
 ```
 6. List the clusters.
-You should see the cluster you created: "mycluster".
+You should see the cluster you created: `mycluster`.
 If you don't, make sure you have waited enough time for the cluster to be provisioned.
-You should see the cluster state as "Ready" in the bluemix console.
+You should see the cluster state as "Ready" in the Bluemix console.
 ```sh
 bx cs clusters
 ```
-7. Configure your kubectl to point to your kubernetes cluster.
+7. Configure your `kubectl` to point to your Kubernetes cluster.
 ```sh
 bx cs cluster-config mycluster
 ```
 This should give you an `export KUBE_CONFIG` line.
-Copy and paste this to configure your kubectl to point to your kubernetes cluster.
+Copy and paste this to configure your `kubectl` to point to your Kubernetes cluster.
 For example:
 ```
 export KUBECONFIG=/Users/johnzaccone/.bluemix/plugins/container-service/clusters/mycluster/kube-config-par01-mycluster.yml
 ```
-8. Verify that your kubectl is configured.
-The following should show: "mycluster".
+8. Verify that your `kubectl` is configured.
+The following should show: `mycluster`.
 ```sh
 kubectl config get-clusters
 ```
 You can now send commands to your Kubernetes cluster!

 #### Bind the Cloudant Service
-We will use the bluemix CLI to create a binding between our cloudant instance and our Kubernetes cluster.
+We will use the Bluemix CLI to create a binding between our Cloudant instance and our Kubernetes cluster.
-1. List the services
+1. List the services.
 ```sh
 bx service list
 ```